damjanstojcev4/Library-Management-System/README.md

 ### User Authentication and Roles

 - **Admin:** Administrators have full control over the system.
 They can manage users, books, and other system settings.
-- **Librarian:** Librarians can handle book transactions, check out books to patrons, manage reservations, and assist in day-to-day library operations.
-- **Patron:** Patrons can search for books, make reservations, check out books, and access their account information.
+- **User:** Users can search for books, make reservations, check out books, and access their account information.

 ### Book Cataloging